 These pretty chocolates require only two ingredients and both ingredients can meet many ethical, religious and allergen-free requirements.

-The only other ingredient needed to make Chocolate Marshmallow Hearts, are the cute little pillows of vanilla marshmallow that get tucked inside.
+The only other ingredient needed are the cute little pillows of vanilla marshmallow that get tucked inside.
 So simple.
 So easy.
 So quick.

 I used Dandies mini marshmallows that are manufactured in a facility that is gluten free and peanut and tree nut free.
 You will definitely not miss the gelatin in these fluffy Kosher and vegan treats!
 I buy my Dandies marshmallows at Whole Foods.

 The only tools needed, are a few plastic sandwich bags (or plastic piping bags), a candy mold (plastic or silicone) and a food safe brush.
-Links for the bags, mold and brush I used are at the end of this post.
+Links for the bags, mold and brush I used are in the recipe card.

 These are directions for a “culinary craft project” rather than a recipe.
 You will be amazed at the professional looking confections that pop out of the mold in just a few simple steps.

 It helps to keep in mind: If using a microwave to melt the chocolate, always melt at 50% power in small time segments.
 Chocolate (especially white chocolate) burns and clumps quickly if overcooked.
 Work in small batches of no more than 6 candies at a time, so that the chocolate firms in the fridge and not on the counter.

 After the mold is filled and before putting it in the fridge to set, be sure to gently bang the tray, containing the mold, on a counter top to release any air bubbles.
-If you don’t, there could be holes in the chocolate when it’s unmolded.
+If you don’t, there could be holes in the heart when it’s unmolded.